 Hand held herbicide sprayer

-Although the directions for these state to empty and wash them with warm soapy water after each use, I fill them with slippery basal bark solution and have one of them sitting in a bucket in the bed of my truck year round, cleaning it once a year for good luck.
+Although the directions for these state to empty and wash them with warm soapy water after each use, I fill them with slippery basal bark solution and have one of them sitting in a bucket in the bed of my truck year round, cleaning it a few times a year for good luck.

 The Stihl SG11 costs about $35.
-I have been trying several of these for about a year and they still works.
+I have been trying several of these for about two years and they still works.
 Amazing!
 The tip is not adjustable which is one weakness.
 It sprays a cone pattern only.
 So you want low pressure and get very close to the stem.
-Some find this is cone only pattern is not good for them.
+A few of our crew find this cone only pattern frustrating.
 The tip and its mount are stout.
 It has an orange pressure release on the side for storage.

-For about a year I have been trying the Birchmeier brand “Superstar 1.25” of these sprayers at $70.
+For about a year I have been trying the Birchmeier brand “Superstar 1.25” of these sprayers at $70!
 I like it too.
 The tip can pivot up and down which maybe helps with some situations.
 And the brass nozzle tip is adjustable for cone or stream.
-It is very well made.
-Both can release the pressure when you are putting them away in your vehicle.
+Both models can release the pressure when you are putting them away in your vehicle.

 About Grassland Restoration Network blog